traefik/traefik/docs/content/middlewares/overview.md

 ![Overview](../assets/img/middleware/overview.png)

-Attached to the routers, pieces of middleware are a mean of tweaking the requests before they are sent to your [service](../routing/services/index.md) (or before the answer from the services are sent to the clients).
+Attached to the routers, pieces of middleware are a means of tweaking the requests before they are sent to your [service](../routing/services/index.md) (or before the answer from the services are sent to the clients).

-There are many different available middlewares in Traefik, some can modify the request, the headers, some are in charge of redirections, some add authentication, and so on.
+There are several available middleware in Traefik, some can modify the request or the headers, some are in charge of redirections, some add authentication, and so on.

-Pieces of middleware can be combined in chains to fit every scenario.
+Middleware can be combined in chains to fit every scenario.

 ## Configuration Example